Mask Fit Testing for Healthy Subjects

 The trial information does not specify whether you need to stop taking your current medications.
 However, since the study is focused on mask fit testing and involves healthy participants, it is unlikely that you will need to change your medication routine.

-Is mask fit testing safe for humans?
+What prior data suggests that this mask fit testing is safe for participants?

 James Samet, PhD